mrdenizo/EDIC/README.md

 # EDIC
 Elite:Dangerous Inara connector

 Connect your data to Inara with this app.
-WARNING: this app in development and not complete.

 # How to use
 1. Open Elite dangerous